 Nine months later, just weeks after the fifth anniversary of the crash of Southern Airways Flight 242, he finally snapped.
 When it was all said and done, his wife Darthie lay dead on the driveway in front of their house, her body riddled with bullets.
 Their neighbors found him with the gun, babbling incoherently over her corpse, wailing with such an inhuman intensity that they struggled to describe the sound to investigators.
 “It’s like something I have never heard before,” said one witness, “It was a high…it was just a no-syllable sound.
 Just a piercing screech, a pulsating type scream.”
 He was immediately arrested and taken into custody.

 Amazingly, he was released two weeks later after undergoing a psychiatric evaluation and posting a $50,000 bond.
-His mother-in-law had testified in his favor at the bond hearing, stating that he was a solid citizen and should be released so he could care for the former couple’s two teenage children.
+His mother-in-law had testified in his favor at the bond hearing, stating that he was a good father and should be released so he could care for the former couple’s two teenage children.
 Two months later he was indicted by the grand jury on murder charges, and the sensational case quickly went to trial in October of 1982.

 St. Martin’s attorney Amy Hembree claimed her client suffered from temporary insanity at the time of the shooting due to his severe drinking problem, the couple’s long history of domestic strife, their impending divorce, and his guilt over the horrific New Hope plane crash.
 “The marriage and the job caused him to snap under pressure,” Hembree informed the jurors, “he did not at any time of the (shooting) incident fully comprehend what was going on.”
 Despite the fact that he testified on his own behalf, the jury didn’t buy any of it.
 After four hours of deliberation, he was found guilty of murder and sentenced to life.